wntrblm/wintersong/docs/docs/markdown.md

 >
 > Blockquotes can also span multiple paragraphs and such.

-!!! quote
-    There are different types of admonitions.

 ```markdown
 > You can format a paragraph as a blockquote,
 > and even extend it over multiple lines.